OpenClassrooms-Student-Center/alumnis/content/students/romaric.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Me former a la programmation et apprendre de nouvelles choses !
-short_description: J'aime la raclette et la cafeïne ( pas forcement ensemble )
+short_description: J'aime la raclette et la cafeÃ¯ne ( pas forcement ensemble )

 # don't touch that
 template: students